 Influencer marketing, sponsored posts and social media do you know the law?
-Brand protection solicitor Jessica O’Riordan explains the regulations.
+We explain the regulations.

 Social media is a prevalent part of day to day life.
 The scope for people with large followings – considered “influencers” – to commercialise the activity has grown.
 Many companies engage with influencers to advertise new products and services because they reach such a large audience and add an element of kudos.